 You'll want to refer to the section on teenage money management apps below for more information and resources.

-Let's move onto what possible expenses your teenager might include in their budgeting and spending plan.
+Let's move on to what possible expenses your teenager might include in their budgeting and spending plan.

 Hint: you'll also want to check out things to keep in your wallet for teens, plus my review of the best wallets for teens.